T20 World Cup: Full text – Rohit Sharma on adaptability, Suryakumar Yadav, Rishabh Pant and more

 I don’t know if you’ve heard him talk in interviews; he likes to bat in a similar fashion where we were 10 for 2 or 100 for 2.
 He likes to go out and express himself, and that’s probably the reason he was in the team in the last World Cup.

-Although we didn’t have a great World Cup, but looking at what he’s done in the entire year from that World Cup onwards, as we say, the sky’s the limit for him.
+Although we didn’t have a great World Cup [in 2021], but looking at what he’s done in the entire year from that World Cup onwards, as we say, the sky’s the limit for him.
 But yeah, he’s shown great maturity, as well, has taken pressure from a lot of the guys the way he plays, and it rubs off on the other side, as well, when they bat around him.

 Yeah, we do understand his game pretty well, and we do understand what the bowler is trying to do well when he’s batting.
 So it’s a collective of everything.
 He understands he likes playing on the big ground.
 He hates playing on small grounds.
 As he told me once, he doesn’t like the smaller boundaries, smaller grounds.
 He can’t see the gaps.
 I believe that he likes to see big gaps, and that’s where his strength is.